cmuth001/file-upload-to-s3-save-in-redshift/README.md

         print(err)
     conn.commit()

-    # Above will copy all the values from csv to the table, this below query helps to remove duplicates from the table.
+    # Above will copy all the values from csv to the table, below query helps to remove duplicates from the table.
     delete_sql = '''delete from
                     address
                     where id not in (select min(id) from address group by address,city,state,zip)'''